ovhlabs/knowledge-base/en/_posts/2016-02-29-using-kibana-with-laas.md

 So here you have, now PaaS Logs knows what is the streams you wnat to browse.
 Now let's configure Kibana and see if it works !

 #3 Setup your own kibana
-Get last Kibana **4.1.X** for **Elasticsearch 1.x** here (do NOT try to use 4.2 and 4.3 since they are made for incompatible version of Elaticsearch)  https://www.elastic.co/downloads/kibana (4.1.6 at the time of writing).
+Get last Kibana **4.1.X** for **Elasticsearch 1.x** here (do NOT try to use 4.2 and 4.3 since they are made for incompatible version of Elasticsearch)  https://www.elastic.co/downloads/kibana (4.1.6 at the time of writing).
 Here are some direct links for your convenience.

  - [WINDOWS](https://download.elastic.co/kibana/kibana/kibana-4.1.6-windows.zip)